-Colombo family mob boss John Franzese financed Deep Throat hobnobbed with Frank Sinatra, and killed more people than even he could recall.
+Colombo family mobster John Franzese hung out with Frank Sinatra, financed the pornographic film Deep Throat, and killed more people than he could even remember.

-But despite the extraordinary odds, that wasn’t the case.
-In 2017, at the age of 100, this New York mobster of the Colombo crime family was released early from a prison sentence that should have capped off his turbulent, 70-year life of crime.
+But despite the odds, that wasn’t the case.
+In 2017, at the age of 100, the underboss of the Colombo crime family was released early from a prison sentence that would have capped off his turbulent life of crime.

 The Rise Of John Franzese